novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-133.md

 "You're saying you're selling the search engine, just like in Korea?"

 "Yes, recently Jungle created a profit model with its search engine.
-Nowadays, information technology companies emerging like mushrooms after rain are starting to add search box services to their websites, and other large companies are lining up to adopt Jungle's search engine, which is faster and more accurate."
+Nowadays, information technology companies emerging like mushrooms after rain are starting to add search box to their websites, and other large companies are lining up to adopt Jungle's search engine, which is faster and more accurate."

 "Hmm..."

 While he knew about the search engine, his age was a hindrance in understanding the level and depth of the technology.
 He could keep up with the world's changes, but couldn't grasp every detail of every field.

 Fortunately, as the head of a huge group, he had a rich imagination.

 Kim Sung-moo also started drawing various scenarios.

-'What if I wanted to search all the TV lines of Guseong Electronics from a year ago?
+'What if I wanted to search all the TV lines of Guseong Electronics even from a few years ago?
 No, it might be more necessary for Guseong Securities.
 What if I wanted to know the disclosures of a specific company?'

 In fact, Kim Ah-young mentioned the biggest case next.